General Relativity Contains the Standard Model

 References [17--24] give the physical implications of HD coordinate dependence for general relativity in the macroscopic realm --- such as its effect on the advance of the perihelion of Mercury.
-The theory of 3DT gives its implications for microscopic physics --- elementary particles.
+The theory of 3D time gives its implications for microscopic physics --- elementary particles.

 Compactification in non-Abelian KK theories can be a problem.
-However, with only two higher dimensions that form an ordinary 2-sphere, compactification in 3DT is trivial, just as it is for the original KK theory with one higher dimension.
+However, with only two higher dimensions that form an ordinary sphere, compactification in 3D time is trivial, just as it is for the original KK theory with one higher dimension.
 We do not have to worry about compactification as in, for example, the theories of Cho and Freund [25--29], in which the higher dimensions have general curvature.
 In this case, one runs into difficulties with the consistency of the field equations when the dependence upon the HD coordinates is eliminated (Duff [30--33]).
-The theory of 3DT does not have this problem.
-Even if it did we would solve it by allowing fields to depend on the HD coordinates and agree with Cho's call [34--37] for abandonment of the ``zero modes approximation."
+The theory of 3D time does not have this problem.
+Even if it did we could solve it by allowing fields to depend on the HD coordinates and agree with Cho's call [34--37] for abandonment of the ``zero modes approximation."

-In 3DT, one does not need any of the various compactification mechanisms such as altering Einstein's equations by incorporating torsion [38--41], adding higher-derivative terms such as $R^2$ to the Lagrangian [42], or by adding matter fields.
+In 3D time, one does not need any of the various compactification mechanisms such as altering Einstein's equations by incorporating torsion [38--41], adding higher-derivative terms such as $R^2$ to the Lagrangian [42], or by adding matter fields.
 This last method, with the right matter terms, is known as spontaneous compactification.
 The first example of this is that of Cremmer and Scherk [43,44].

 All previous unified field theories that include gravity (theories of everything) suffer from the same problem --- the inability to make sufficient contact with low-energy phenomenology.
 In other words, the theories are not realistic.
 These include the original KK theory in five dimensions, the extensions of this theory with more than one higher dimension (intended to account for non-Abelian symmetry), Supergravity, string theory, and the present-day theory of everything, M-theory.